-One of the ways we can do this is by setting up an environment that’ll support their work at home.
+One of the ways we can help our children is by setting up an environment that’ll support their work at home.

-How you’ll do this will depend on a variety of factors: the space you have available, the types of work set, whether your child will be sharing it with siblings or adults who are working from home, and how your child learns best, to name a few.
+How you’ll do this will depend on a variety of factors: the space you have available, the types of work set, whether your child will be sharing it with siblings or adults who work from home, and how your child learns best, to name a few.

-But here are some ideas for setting up your child’s ‘classroom’ so they’re ready for learning.
+But here are some ideas for setting up your child’s ‘classroom’ so they’re ready for home learning.

 Choose where your child will work

-For children of primary age, it’s probably best to set them up in a place where you can oversee them, such as the kitchen table, although upper Key Stage 2 pupils who have desk space in their bedroom may be able to work independently.
+For children of primary age, it’s probably best to set up their homework area in a place where you can oversee them, such as the kitchen table, although upper Key Stage 2 pupils who have desk space in their bedroom may be able to work independently.

 ‘A light and spacious environment is a good idea,’ says mum Georgia Handley – so if you can, station your child’s study area near a window for natural light and fresh air.